- Job Type: Full-Time

-Lead the treatment team and be the expert on addiction and recovery, coordinating decisions about the member’s treatment, with the support of our clinical experts.
+Actively participate in the treatment team and become an expert on addiction and recovery, coordinating decisions about the member’s treatment, with the support of our clinical experts.

 Manage a schedule and caseload that supports the needs of the office and region and further develops your clinical skill set.

-Lead 2-3* 1 hour group therapy sessions per week (two to three per day) that build recovery skills and foster community by utilizing our outlined curriculum.
+Lead ten to twelve 1-hour group therapy sessions per week (two to three per day) that build recovery skills and foster community by utilizing our outlined curriculum.